Albert0i/RU301/topology1.md

 ### IV.
 Summary
-The last piece you need to know is how to config Redis.
+The last piece you need to to config Redis.

 redis.conf
 ```
-# redis.conf file

-# Note that you must specify a directory here, not a file name.
-dir /data

-# Enable AOF file persistence
+# Accept connections on the specified port, default is 6379
+port 6379

+# all available interfaces
+bind * -::*

+# max number of simultaneous clients
+maxclients 10000

+# memory size in bytes
+maxmemory 1288490188

+# save 3600 1 300 100 60 10000

 appendonly yes

-# You can set these explicitly by uncommenting the following line.
-save 3600 1 300 100 60 10000
+appendfilename "appendonly.aof"

 # appendfsync always
 appendfsync everysec

-#
-protected-mode no

-#
+# appendfsync no
-stop-writes-on-bgsave-error yes
 ```